Gewf/SpongeGame/README.md

 This is why all the Mario games are always so happy.

 ### State of the game (right now):
-The game is not finished yet.
-Some story between the levels is missing, and so is the last level (the castle).
+The game is finished.
+Story and levels are finished.
-The 3 out of the 4 final levels are playable.
+There probably are a lot of bugs that came up from the lack of time and lack of playtesting.
 You can and are encouraged to report any bugs/issues thru github.

 [Download here][1]